cmakler/kgjs/docs/line.md

 Now, let's see how we can make a line interactive, such that it can be dragged in a number of ways.
 The components of the `drag` command are as follows:
 * `directions`: the direction of the dragging may be in the x direction, the y direction, or in both the x and y direction (notated `xy` as below).
 * `param`: this is the parameter you will be changing by dragging the line.
 In the example below, we are changing the intercepts, so `param` is `"intercepts"`.
-* `expression`: the expression is the
+* `expression`: the expression describes how the `param` will change based on the amount of dragging done.
+See below for a concrete example.

-First, let's see how to drag a line parallel to its starting position:
+First, let's see how to drag a line defined by intercepts.
+We want to drag the line so that it is always parallel to its starting position; in other words, the x- and y-intercepts will always be equal to each other.

+* The direction of dragging can be in the x- or y-direction, so `directions` is `xy`.
+* We are given the parameter `intercepts`, and that is what we want to change.
+So `param` is `intercepts`.
+* `expression` is a bit trickier to come up with.
+Notice that our line is of the equation _y = intercept - x_.
+We could also write this as _intercept = x + y_.
+Thus, the change in the intercept is the sum of the change in x and y.
+We write this as `drag.x + drag.y`, where drag is the amount that the cursor drags the line.

 <div filename="line/drag_parallel" width="800" height="710" class="codePreview"></div>